Rifqio/simple-rag-implementation/assets/employees/Alex Chen.md

 - **2023:** Base Salary Increase to $115,000; Performance bonus of $10,000 for leading pivotal projects.

 ## Other HR Notes
-- Participates regularly in Jasa Raharja Putera's Diversity & Inclusion initiatives, championing tech accessibility for underrepresented communities.
+- Participates regularly in BPJS Kesehatan's Diversity & Inclusion initiatives, championing tech accessibility for underrepresented communities.
 - Completed several certifications in cloud architecture and DevOps, contributing to professional growth.
-- Plans for a professional development course in AI and machine learning to further enhance backend capabilities in Jasa Raharja Putera's offerings.
+- Plans for a professional development course in AI and machine learning to further enhance backend capabilities in BPJS Kesehatan's offerings.
 - Acknowledged for volunteer efforts in local tech meetups, bringing seasoned engineers to mentor aspiring coders.

-Alex Chen continues to be a vital asset at Jasa Raharja Putera, contributing significantly to innovative backend solutions that help shape the future of insurance technology.
+Alex Chen continues to be a vital asset at BPJS Kesehatan, contributing significantly to innovative backend solutions that help shape the future of insurance technology.